Loretta Jay, MA, Executive Director

 Cheryll Houston co-founded B Stigma-Free.
 She is a multi-talented human services advocate and institutional strategist whose career has focused on issues affecting the underserved and oppressed members of society.
 Ms. Houston has led or served on the Executive Leadership Team for diverse multi-million dollar service organizations in the Northeast and Midwest, including United Way, The Arc: For people with intellectual and developmental disabilities, and Chicago House – the Midwest’s most experienced provider of housing, case management and supportive services for people living with HIV/AIDS.
 Her professional responsibilities have included fundraising, organizational management, public relations, strategic planning and legislative action and analysis.

 She has provided consulting services to executive management in non-profit organizations.
-Moreover, she remains dedicated to service in the public interest as Vice-President of Board of Directors of the Fairfield Chapter of the National Alliance on Mental Illness and the town-appointed Representative and Board Chair of Catchment Area Council 3&4 of the Southwest Regional Mental Health Board.
-Ms. Houston holds a Bachelor’s degree from Rutgers University, a Certificate in Management of Institutional Advancement from the University of Chicago Center for Continuing Studies and is pursuing her Master’s Degree in Psychology at the Chicago School of Professional Psychology.
+Moreover, she remains dedicated to service in the public interest and has served on the Board of Directors of the Fairfield Chapter of the National Alliance on Mental Illness and the town-appointed Representative and Board Chair of Catchment Area Council 3&4 of the Southwest Regional Mental Health Board.
+Ms. Houston holds a Bachelor’s degree from Rutgers University, and a Certificate in Management of Institutional Advancement from the University of Chicago Center for Continuing Studies.

 Allie DeLuca, HS Intern

-Allie DeLuca is a senior at Fairfield Ludlowe High School in Fairfield, Connecticut.
-Over the past four years at Ludlowe she witnessed lots situations where she and other students were stigmatized.
-Allie was diagnosed with dyslexia when in 5th grade, and since then has had the privilege of receiving supports for it in a learning center; here she felt a stigma that others associated with it.
-During her internship Allie hopes to use her interest in film to convey a message that will educate people about reasons that a person may be in a learning center and to better understand people who learn differently than you.
-In the fall of 2017 Allie will be attending Curry College in Milton, Massachusetts where she will be majoring in Communications.
+Allie DeLuca was a senior at Fairfield Ludlowe High School in Fairfield, Connecticut.
+During her four years at Ludlowe she witnessed lots situations where she and other students were stigmatized.
+Allie was diagnosed with dyslexia when in 5th grade, and had the privilege of receiving supports for it in a learning center; here she felt a stigma that others associated with it.
+During her internship Allie used her interest in film to convey a message that will educate people about reasons that a person may be in a learning center and to better understand people who learn differently than you.
+In the fall of 2017 Allie started at Curry College in Milton, Massachusetts where she is majoring in Communications.

 Madeline Horrigan, HS Intern

-Madeline Horrigan is a senior at Fairfield Ludlowe High School in Connecticut.
+Madeline Horrigan was a senior at Fairfield Ludlowe High School in Connecticut.
 She is deeply motivated to spread a message of embracing and accepting all people for their differences, and learning to appreciate the wisdom and joy that can be found in embracing the diversity of the human condition.
-She has volunteered hours at soup kitchens and participated in a Habitat for Humanity mission project, and has made efforts to continue the dialogue about racism, misogyny, and the systemic segregation and lack of racial diversity that effects her school.
+She has volunteered hours at soup kitchens and participated in a Habitat for Humanity mission project, and has made efforts to continue the dialogue about racism, misogyny, and the systemic segregation and lack of racial diversity that affected her school.
 She has also made efforts to encourage actions to be taken about these issues.
-Madeline will be studying sociology at Norwalk Community College in the fall.
+Madeline began studying sociology at Norwalk Community College in the fall 2017.

 Gillian Quinn, HS Intern